uviclibraries/gen-ai-research/8-genai-writing-style.md

 Generative AI tools are wonderful writing assistants, but out of the box they all sound a little bit the same: polished, generic, and not quite like you.
 Fortunately, there is a simple fix.
 If you give a GenAI tool a few examples of your own writing, it can create a summary of your writing style, and you can then give that summary back to the tool so its drafts sound much more like your authentic voice.

+> **A reminder on ethics and transparency**: A style guide helps AI drafts sound like you, but the words are still machine-generated until you revise and approve them.
+Always read AI drafts carefully before sending them, and follow your school's or workplace's guidelines about disclosing when you've used AI assistance.
+Menu names and settings in these tools change fairly often, so if a menu described above has moved, a quick search for the tool name plus "custom instructions" will point you to the current location.

 In this activity you will gather at least 3 documents you wrote yourself without any GenAI help (the more documents the better), have a GenAI tool analyze them, refine the resulting style guide, and then learn how to save that guide in [Google Gemini](https://gemini.google.com/){:target="_blank"}, [Claude](https://claude.ai/){:target="_blank"}, and [ChatGPT](https://chatgpt.com/){:target="_blank"} so every future conversation starts with your voice already loaded.

 If you get stuck, please ask your instructor for assistance, and don't forget to have fun!